-I am not sure if this is a sermon or a confession, because of the sins I will describe I have also been guilty.
-The thoughts of empty words have been rumbling in my heart for some time now.
+time now.
 This rumbling is not just for a sermon or post but is also the conviction of the Holy Spirit to bring me into a better alignment with the image of Jesus—to be like Him.
 So, let my lesson of empty words be your lesson as well.

 The story of the Exodus was a pivotal point in Israel’s history.
 Moses had led the Children of Israel out of Egyptian bondage by the power of God.
 When they came to Continue reading “According to the Pattern”

 I heard a story about a mother and her small daughter back in the day before car seat laws.
 The little girl was standing up in the seat as her mother drove and the mom told her daughter several times to sit down.
 Finally, the mother became more adamant telling her daughter to sit down.
 Knowing that her mother meant business, the child reluctantly sat down but told her mother, “I’m sitting down but in my heart I’m standing up!”
 I imagine many of us are like this, we comply with certain laws or guidelines but in our hearts we are somewhere in the realm of compliance in the spirit of rebellion.